BrokenShell/Fortuna/README.md

 measurement lives in `benchmarks/`; benchmark timing is not an ordinary CI pass condition.

+Fortuna's native Knuth-B shuffle is deliberately optimized for larger workloads, where its forward traversal has shown the clearest advantage over reverse Fisher-Yates in this project's controlled benchmarks.

 See the [API reference](docs/api.md) for the complete public surface and the [migration guide](docs/migration-5-to-6.md) for renamed and removed interfaces.